What are 3D nipple tattoos?

 Some surgeons do offer a post-op areola and nipple tattoo; however, their surgical expertise does not necessarily translate to an artistic touch as a realistic 3D nipple tattooing requires heavy consideration and artistic practice in pigment selection, blending, and shading techniques.

-The total procedure takes approximately 2.5 – 3 hours, which includes reviewing your medical history, procedural information, photos, color selection, aftercare instructions and answering your questions.
-The entire process generally takes 2 - 3 sessions each scheduled 6 - 8 weeks apart.
+The first procedure takes approximately 2.5 to 3 hours, which includes reviewing your medical history, procedural information, photos, color selection, aftercare instructions and answering your questions.
+The entire process generally takes 2 to 3 sessions each scheduled 6 to 8 weeks apart.

 No. 98% of the time there is no pain in the reconstructed breast.
 For the other 2%, a topical anesthetic will be applied so there is little to no pain.

 All of my clients get a custom areola and nipple design.
 I do not use stencils so each one is unique.
-Once we've decided on a design you are happy with, I will draw impermanently on the area so you can visually see and choose the color and size.
+Once we’ve decided on a design, I will draw impermanently on the area so you can visually see and choose the color and size.
 Finally, I will add dimension with color and shading techniques, giving you a realistic areola and nipple.

 Some clients want to be a little adventurous and request a heart-shaped or star-shaped areola, which I would be happy to do for you!
 If you have other design requests, let me know and we can discuss what will work best for you.